 Access for visitors with physical disabilities

 The Moot Hall is a grade one listed building and the exhibits are on two floors, with the main entrance on the first floor and the exit on the ground floor.
 For those with limited mobility who cannot climb the stairs, there is access through the ground floor, where you can look around the museum room and its exhibits.
 Tablet computers will provide support for those unable to climb the stairs (coming soon).
-Our front of staff are ready to assist when you arrive.
+Our front-of-house staff are ready to assist when you arrive.

 We are sorry but the museum is not wheelchair accessible but it is possible that access could be possible for small wheelchairs through the ground floor.
 Please let us know your requirements.

-Access for visitors with visual impairments include:
+Access for visitors with visual impairments includes:

 Tablet support (coming soon) and a handling collection and items to touch.
 Access dogs are welcome.

-Access for deaf or hard of hearing visitors includes:
+Access for deaf or hard-of-hearing visitors includes: